Hero image background

 While some countries offer direct entry into a dental program upon the completion of high school, Canadian dental schools, and many of the accredited schools you will potentially apply to, will require at least some undergraduate education.
 The great thing is that if your end goal is dentistry, you have a lot of freedom in picking the program that most interests you!

-However, keep in mind that all 10 dental schools in Canada have various prerequisites so while you are welcome to pick your program, ensure you are allowing space in your schedule to incorporate the courses required by the schools you would like to later apply to.
-They also may be highly useful in helping you obtain a foundation for science concepts going into the Canadian DAT!
+However, keep in mind that all 10 dental schools in Canada have various prerequisites, and while you are welcome to pick your program, ensure you are allowing space in your schedule to incorporate the courses required by the schools you would like to later apply to.
+They may be highly useful in helping you obtain a foundation for science concepts going into the Canadian DAT!

 For more information on each dental school in Canada and their requirements (both academic and non-academic), check out our informative article here!
 Check early into your program and keep updated with changing requirements so you can plan your degree efficiently.